Benny Higgins: Other interests

+In 2021, Higgins became the chairman of the Edinburgh Fringe.

 At an HBOS investor annual results event, Peter Cummings, his then corporate counterpart, told analysts he felt "very, very optimistic" about the future.
 Higgins followed up by relating the story of Pollyanna, the over-optimistic girl who ended up falling out of a tree.

 Personal life

 Higgins is married, with six children and two stepdaughters.